suli-g/ci-react-deploy/README.md

 Exceptions for templates use the following format:

-(node:abc) Warning: template error
+(node:12345) Warning: template error
 index1: regex1 | error1
-index2: regex2| error1
+index2: regex2 | error1

 (the words above are placeholders for actual things)
 ## Example usage (coming soon)